-The weighted average pay rate on the Company's interest rate swaps atDecember 31, 2018 was 2.58% and the weighted average receive rate was 2.69%.
-The weighted average pay rate on the Company's interest rate swaps at December 31, 2017 was 1.93% and the weighted average receive rate was 1.53%.
-The weighted average maturity on the Company's interest rate swaps at December 31, 2018 and December 31, 2017 was 7 and 5 years, respectively.
+The weighted average pay rate on the Company's interest rate swaps atDecember 31, 2019 was 2.62% and the weighted average receive rate was 1.94%.
+The weighted average pay rate on the Company's interest rate swaps at December 31, 2018 was 2.58% and the weighted average receive rate was 2.69%.
+The weighted average maturity on the Company's interest rate swaps at December 31, 2019 and 2018 was 6 and 7 years, respectively.

-Certain of the Company's derivative contracts are subject to International Swaps and Derivatives Association Master Agreements or other similar agreements which may contain provisions that grant counterparties certain rights with respect to the applicable agreement upon the occurrence of certain events such as (i) a decline in stockholders' equity in excess of specified thresholds or dollar amounts over set periods of time, (ii) the Company's failure to maintain its REIT status, (iii) the Company's failure to comply with limits on the amount of leverage, and (iv) the Company's stock being delisted from the New York Stock Exchange (NYSE).
+Certain of the Company's derivative contracts are subject to International Swaps and Derivatives Association Master Agreements or other similar agreements which may contain provisions that grant counterparties certain rights with respect to the applicable agreement upon the occurrence of certain events such as (i) a decline in stockholders' equity in excess of specified thresholds or dollar amounts over set periods of time, (ii) the Company's failure to maintain its REIT status, (iii) the Company's failure to comply with limits on the amount of leverage, and (iv) the Company's stock being delisted from the New York Stock Exchange, or NYSE.
 Upon the occurrence of any one of items (i) through (iv), or another default under the agreement, the counterparty to the applicable agreement has a right to terminate the agreement in accordance with its provisions.
 Certain of the Company's interest rate swaps are cleared through a registered commodities exchange.
-Each of the Company's ISDAs and clearing exchange agreements contains provisions under which the Company is required to fully collateralize its obligations under the interest rate swap agreements if at any point the fair value of the swap represents a liability greater than the minimum transfer amount contained within the agreements.
+Each of the Company's International Swaps and Derivative Association, or ISDA, and clearing exchange agreements contains provisions under which the Company is required to fully collateralize its obligations under the interest rate swap agreements if at any point the fair value of the swap represents a liability greater than the minimum transfer amount contained within the agreements.
 The Company is also required to post initial collateral upon execution of certain of its swap transactions.
 If the Company breaches any of these provisions, it will be required to settle its obligations under the agreements at their termination values, which approximates fair value.
 The Company uses clearing exchange market prices to determine the fair value of its interest rate swaps.
-The aggregate fair value of all derivative instruments with credit-risk-related contingent features are in a net liability position at December 31, 2018 is approximately \$99 million including accrued interest, which represents the maximum amount the Company would pay upon termination, which is fully collateralized.
+The aggregate fair value of all derivative instruments with credit-risk-related contingent features are in a net liability position at December 31, 2019 is approximately \$215 million including accrued interest, which represents the maximum amount the Company would pay upon termination, which is fully col